andy-thedev/Movie-Review-Text-Classification/README.md

+# Movie Review Connotation Interpreter

 A repository containing a movie review text classification model using neural networks.

-Introduction:
+Language: Python
+Libraries: Tensorflow, keras, numpy
+Dataset: keras.datasets.imdb

+## Intro:
 The model takes a movie review (ie: .txt file), and determines if the movie review is likely to be positive or negative (a good movie experience/bad movie experience), determined by an embedding layer of word vectors, and their respective angles.

+## /:
+**Text_Classification.py:**
-Text_Classification.py -> The main algorithm
+The main algorithm (See design description below)

+**model.h5:**
-model.h5 -> A saved model from running the main algorithm with comments on line 52 and line 96 removed (explained below)
+A saved model from running the main algorithm with comments on line 52 and line 96 removed (See #8 in section: "Design Description")

+**test.txt:**
-test.txt -> A 10/10 movie review of the film "Lion King", from the official imdb website to attempt predicting from sources outside of the training/testing data
+A 10/10 movie review of the film "Lion King", from the official imdb website to attempt predicting from sources outside of the training/testing data

-Design description:
+## Design description

 1) Retrieves the 88000 (reconfigurable) most frequently occurring words out of all training data (movie reviews), and creates dictionary mappings of each word to integer